micheles/decorator/docs/tests.documentation.rst

 required.
 Since Python 2.5 has been released ages ago (in 2006), I felt that it was reasonable to drop the support for it.
 If you need to support ancient versions of Python, stick with the decorator module version 3.4.2.
-The current version supports all Python releases from 2.6 up to 3.6.
+The current version supports Python 2.7 and 3.4+.

 .. _wheel: http://pythonwheels.com/